publiccodenet/smart-cities-public-code/index.md

 The project is innovative as it aims to contribute to the development of a new model for the deployment of public software for cities, taking a pubic values angle.
 This is an emerging approach that has recently gained international recognition by cities such as Amsterdam and Barcelona, yet many questions still remain open as to how to further this approach.

-### Improving the position of Amsterdam University of Amsterdam
+### Improving the position of Amsterdam University of Applied Sciences

 This project connects the AUAS with some leading actors in the field of public software development such as the Amsterdam and Barcelona CTO offices, and will strengthen its position in international networks such as the Open and Agile Smart Cities programme.